 secondary 80 MHz channel: In a 160 MHz or 80+80 MHz very high throughput (VHT) basic service set (BSS), the 80 MHz channel not including the primary 20 MHz channel, that together with the primary 80 MHz channel form the 160 MHz or 80+80 MHz channel of the 160 MHz or 80+80 MHz VHT BSS.

-secondary access category (AC): An AC that is not associated with the enhanced distributed channel access function (EDCAF) that gains channel access.
+secondary access category (AC): [secondary AC] An AC that is not associated with the enhanced distributed channel access function (EDCAF) that gains channel access.

 Traffic associated with a secondary AC can be included in a multi-user (MU) physical layer (PHY) protocol data unit (MU PPDU) that includes traffic associated with the primary AC.
 There could be multiple secondary ACs at a given time.
 A single medium access control protocol data unit (S-MPDU) is a special form of MPDU that is carried in an A-MPDU.